I was involved in a discussion over in a Facebook group recently and someone posted:

 - Drink lots of water.

-- Eat right, no pasta, no sweets, take your medication and exercise.
+- Eat right, no pasta, no sweets, and exercise regularly.

 - You can live a normal life while maintaining blood sugars.